Skip to main navigation Skip to main content

-If you have just said goodbye to a favourite shampoo, a jar of Vegemite or a bottle of sunscreen at airport security, you are not alone.
+If you've just said goodbye to a favourite shampoo, a jar of Vegemite or a bottle of sunscreen at airport security, you're not alone.
 Every day, travellers pass through Brisbane Airport and surrender items that cannot go in carry-on luggage.

-It is easy to feel frustrated when you have to give something up at security.
+It's easy to feel frustrated when you have to give something up at security.
 You paid for it, and planned to have it on your trip.
-But your simple act of leaving an unopened item behind does not go to waste.
+But your simple act of leaving an unopened item behind doesn't go to waste.
 Instead, it becomes an act of kindness that helps someone you may never meet.

-As Brisbane Airport Corporation (BAC) has shared, redirecting these items to people who need them most makes far more sense than sending them to landfill, especially at a time when so many are struggling.
+Brisbane Airport believes that redirecting these items to people who need them most makes far more sense than sending them to landfill, especially at a time when so many are struggling.

-The team at The Lodge, pictured with Danni from GIVIT, with some of the donated toiletries from Brisbane Airport Corporation.underwear and essentials kindly provided by Hanes.
+The team at The Lodge, pictured with Danni from GIVIT, with some of the donated toiletries from Brisbane Airport.

 A small sacrifice that makes a big impact

-In FY25, BAC donated more than 25,000 toiletries to GIVIT, providing support to those affected by increasing cost of living pressures and domestic and family violence.
+In FY26, Brisbane Airport donated more than 15,600 toiletries to GIVIT, providing support to those affected by increasing cost of living pressures and domestic and family violence.

-Another organisation that receives these toiletry donations is Gailes Community House, who shared:
+Another organisation that receives these toiletry donations is Gailes Community House, who said:

 "We were talking to the people who were taking the items and all of the feedback we received was so positive.
 They simply can't afford to buy these things now with the ever increasing cost of living.
 Families have told us that they're flat out keeping the roof over their head, never mind being able to afford a face cream or perfume.